analyticsgym/analytics_fundamentals/1_metrics/wip_metrics_foundation.md

 ### DAU / WAU

--   helps to shed light on if WAU is driven by folks coming back each day of week (ratio close to 1) or many users coming back once per week
+-   helps identify if WAU is driven by folks coming back each day of week (ratio close to 1) or many users coming back once per week

 ### DAU / MAU